linuxmint/doc-developer-guide/docs/cinnamon.rst

 cinnamon
 ~~~~~~~~

-The Cinnamon github project is the biggest and most active project within the overal project.
+The Cinnamon github project is the biggest and most active project within the overall project.

 It contains various subcomponents written in C:

 ======== ==============================================================================================
 St       Cinnamon's widget toolkit written on top of Clutter
 Appsys   An abstraction of Gio.AppInfo and cinnamon-menus, providing metadata on installed applications
-DocInfo  An abastraction of recently opened documents
+DocInfo  An abstraction of recently opened documents
+Tray     A small library for managing status icons
 ======== ==============================================================================================

 The visible layer of the desktop is written in Javascript: